 - sample Lesejournale or other short writing assignments from all German courses numbered 300 and above taken at Lawrence

 - four papers from upper-level courses, two of which may be from courses taken abroad

 - the capstone paper

 Senior Experience in German

-Students who are pursuing a double major or teaching certification should work with all concerned departments to assess the feasibility of an interdisciplinary capstone.
+Students undertaking a capstone in another discipline or who are wishing to receive teacher certification should work with all concerned departments/programs to assess the feasibility of an interdisciplinary capstone.

 - Thirty-six units beyond GER 202, including GER 312: Reading Texts and Contexts.
 At least 24 of these units must be taken at Lawrence.
 Only six units taught in English may count toward the minor, but tutorials taken in conjunction with English courses may count as German credits.

 Teacher certification in German (K-12)